-Origin of the industry
+Origin of the military

 This video gives a brief introduction of what it was like for woman in WWII

 (Watch video between the times of 0.41-1.27 minutes)

 The implications of women involvement

 By women entering the workforce into this particular industry, implications arose among women as they discovered the joy of working.
 Women began to find themselves appreciating their own skills and further enjoying watching their work contribute to the overall goal.
 In addition, women began to question why they for so long lived under the commandment and control of men.
 Women began steeping out against men and asking for more employment and pay rises.